fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ### Download the data and sensor model

 The anatomical MRI and cortical sheet are included in the `fieldtrip/template` directory.
 The 3D model of the FieldLine OPM sensor is not included with FieldTrip, but can be downloaded from the [download server](https://download.fieldtriptoolbox.org/workshop/hangzhou2026/acquisition).
 Download the `stl` files and place them jointly in a directory, for example on your Desktop.
-The STL models are needed for planning the OPM sensor placement; the sensor positions and orientations for the analysis are contained in the `grad` structure that we will construct further on.
+The STL models are needed for planning the OPM sensor placement; the sensor positions and orientations for the analysis are contained in the `grad_xyz` structure that we will construct further on.

 ## Reading and visualizing the anatomical MRI